habb cold-pressed black seed oil bottle on a kitchen counter with figs and a coffee mug, soft morning light

 Your grandmother would recognize this.

-Black seed oil is the oldest supplement in continuous human use.
-It has been pressed, stored, and taken from a spoon for three thousand years, across North Africa, the Levant, South Asia, and the Horn of Africa.
+Black seed oil is the original morning ritual.
+It has been pressed, stored, and taken from a spoon for fourteen hundred years, across North Africa, the Levant, South Asia, and the Horn of Africa.
 Every grandmother in the tradition she was raised in knew what this bottle is.

 What habb adds is measurement.
 The oil hasn’t changed.
 The standard it’s held to has.